riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 On the other hand, pageviews data for specific pages are available in various
 forms:

-  * Raw dumps are most consistently available (in various forms, such as pagecounts-raw, pagecounts-all-sites, and pageviews) since September 23, 2014, but these are difficult to manage due to their large file sizes.
+  * Raw dumps are most consistently available (in various datasets, such as pagecounts-raw, pagecounts-all-sites, and pageviews) since September 23, 2014, but these are difficult to manage due to their large file sizes.
   * From stats.grok.se, for desktop pageviews from December 10, 2007, through